-The fall hunting seasons might be winding down, but that doesn’t mean we’re letting off the gas.
+The fall hunting seasons might be all wrapped up, but that doesn’t mean we’re letting off the gas.
 Wyoming elk applications are due at the end of January and we will be mountain lion hunting during the winter months.
 Soon after that, we will turn our attention to spring bear hunts in Idaho!

 Joining a Table Mountain spring bear hunt is an incredible opportunity.
 Hunting with hounds is something most hunters dream about and the quality and quantity of bears in the region is impressive.
 If you want a color phase bear, this is the place to hunt. most of the bears harvested here have been color phase bears.

 Among all the spring black bear hunting opportunities in North America, Idaho offers one of the best.
 Many other states do not allow spring black bear hunting with hounds or bait.
 Idaho offers both.
 And the state has healthy black bear populations.
 If you’ve wanted to try hunting alongside skilled houndsman for color phase bears, these Idaho spring hunts are a perfect fit.